villor/bevy_lookup_curve/README.md

 - [ ] Editor: Show/hide knots/tangents
 - [ ] bevy_inspector_egui support
 - [ ] Crate features: 'editor' (if no editor is needed, we dont need deps for bevy_egui etc), 'assets' (if curve is not loaded as asset we don't need bevy_asset, serde, ron, thiserror etc)
-- [ ] LookupTable generated from pre-sampling a LookupCurve (for performance)
+- [ ] LookupTable generated from pre-sampling a LookupCurve (for performance).
+With lerp

+## Contributing
+Contributions are welcome.
+Feel free to make a PR!

 ## License